jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 his coronation from half way across the continent.
 Adventurers are prevented from returning the favour by lacking the resources or numbers to duplicate such effects.

-                                                     89
-Alex Greene (order #3262370)                                                                                  7
 If lacking a spellcaster of their own, Adventurers can be protected against the malicious attention of thaumaturgists with the provision of protective talismans, blessings from a friendly cult or a boost to their Evade, Persistence and Resilience skills during Adventurer Creation.